ccls/sequencing/README.md

 Make FASTA copies of our FASTQ data and use it to avoid all the copying and converting.

 blat can run for quite a long time without ever producing any output.
 Make it more verbose. ( using -dots=1 is helpfulish )

+Find or create a file format detector and remove the "file\_format" option from the config file.

 Add testing.